 A Parasite, Clickbait and Honesty

-Virtue from a Flatworm that Lives Inside Bird Guts and Snail Eyes
+Virtue from a Flatworm Living Inside Bird Guts and Snail Eyes

 For clicks and likes, this kind of baiting might have been expected of me, perhaps even excusable.
 But it would have been a disservice to the snail, to the parasite, and certainly to you.
 We’re better than that.
 (We are, right?)

-So instead I bring you a genuine story about how I spent my summer vacation with a parasite that lives inside a bird’s cloaca and a snail’s body.
-It's a tale of how I discovered the flatworm in my own community and soon became obsessed with learning about it.
+So instead I bring you a genuine story about how I spent my summer vacation with a parasite that lives inside a bird’s gut and a snail’s body.
+It's a tale of how I discovered the flatworm in my own community—Montpelier, Vermont—and soon became obsessed with learning about it.
 It is sincerity from the earth.
-Because if the world needs anything right now it is rectitude, not exaggeration and clickbait, especially when it comes to the diversity of nature and the complexities of evolution.
+Because if the world needs anything right now it is rectitude—and not exaggeration, lies, and clickbait.

 The only way and form in which the trematode gets outside is when it produces eggs, which are then delivered to the free world by the bird in its droppings.
-Yep, the adult flatworm lives in bird guts and its eggs live in shit.
-(Think about that next time you’re stuck at the office.)
+Yep, the adult flatworm lives in bird guts, its eggs live in shit, and it matures inside a snail.
+(Think about that next time you’re stuck in the office.)

 Once inside a snail’s gut, the flatworm’s eggs hatch to release elongated, hairy larvae (called miracidia), which are now free to move about the snail’s body.
 There the hatchlings continue to develop, but now within a new accessory: a colorful, sausage-shaped chamber called a broodsac.
-The broodsac acts like an ornate, pulsing, living entity in its own right.
-And its destiny is to get itself and its trematode larvae back into a bird’s gut.
+The broodsac acts like an ornate, pulsing, living entity in its own right (as in the video above and the images below).
+Its destiny is to get itself and its trematode larvae back into a bird’s gut.

 The snail is the ride.
 Except that songbirds generally don’t eat snails.
 They prefer fruit, seeds, and insects.
-But the broodsac is banded and flecked with pigments that make it resemble a moth or butterfly caterpillar (and to some extent a sawfly larva) — good eating for a bird.
+But the broodsac, banded and flecked with pigments, resembles a moth or butterfly caterpillar (and to some extent a sawfly larva)—good eating for a bird.
 So the broodsac duly makes its way to the snail’s head and then into the eyestalks, wherein it pulses in an odd and wonderful spectacle that presumably attracts the attention of birds (and the internet).
 It’s quite a show.

-Once a bird takes the bait, the broodsac’s larvae go on to mature into adult flatworms in its intestine or cloaca, ultimately producing trematode eggs — a lifecycle complete.
+Once a bird takes the bait, the broodsac’s larvae go on to mature into adult flatworms in its intestine or cloaca, ultimately producing trematode eggs destined for bird droppings—a lifecycle complete.
 All good … except for how it plays online.

 The Flatworm, the Internet and Us

-Eager to learn more, in the days after my discovery I searched my city for more occupied snails — without success.
+In the days after my discovery I searched my city for more occupied snails—without success.
 Until my initial encounter, the parasite had only been reported (to GBIF and iNaturalist) and positively identified 11 times in all of North America.
-(It’s more common in Europe and Asia.)
+(It’s more common and probably native in Europe and Asia.)
 I nonetheless kept searching.
-Four days later came my triumph: a population of amber snails only a short distance from my home, roughly (very roughly) one in 50 of which were displaying parasites.
+Four days later came my triumph: a population of amber snails only a short distance from my home.
 I now had a study site (although I admit this was more entertainment than study for me).

 I visited with the snails regularly, brought some home for observation, took lots of pictures and video.
 I felt kinship with Carl Jørgen Wesenberg-Lund (1867-1955), a Danish zoologist who studied the parasite and the snail, publishing an exhaustive 69-page treatise (Wesenberg-Lund 1931).
 (Like most of us, Carl could have used an editor.)
-All the while, I have to say, I was dazzled by an organism in my neighborhood that only days earlier I had never known existed.
-Nature’s like that — full of opportunity, even among parasites.
+All the while, I have to say, I was dazzled by an organism in my city that only days earlier I had never known existed.
+Nature’s like that—full of opportunity, even among parasites.

-Do the snails move higher and to more exposed spots?
+Do the occupied snails move higher and to more exposed spots?
 Absolutely.
-At dawn on dewy summer mornings at my study site, lots of amber snails, occupied or not with parasites, would routinely ascend from the soil — usually less than a meter or so — to sit on plant stems and leaves.
-The parasitized snails among them climbed higher than others and were plainly more visible to me (presumably to birds as well).
+At dawn on dewy summer mornings at my study site, lots of amber snails would routinely ascend from the soil—usually less than a meter or so—to sit on plant stems and leaves.
+But the parasitized snails among them climbed higher than others and were plainly more visible to me (presumably to birds as well).
 I had noticed this even before reading about it in published scientific literature (or online for that matter).
 And it’s been well documented by researchers working in Poland (Wesołowska 2013).

 I’m no parasitologist.
 No matter.
-Whatever the case, to my mind this is a parasite being a parasite, a snail being a snail, a bird being a bird — intrinsically worthy without dramatization on our part.
+Whatever the case, to my mind this is a parasite being a parasite, a snail being a snail, a bird being a bird—intrinsically worthy without dramatization on our part.
 In the intersecting lives of the flatworm, the snail, and the bird, I need no ominous music or manipulative prose.
-In nature, all I need is exuberance, curiosity, and an open mind.
+In nature, all I need is exuberance, curiosity, and most of all an open mind.

 I’m not sure which snail species is involved here.
 The trematode is often reported in the species Succinea putris (Common European Amber Snail).
 The abundant North American amber snail species is Novisuccinea ovalis (Oval Amber Snail).